Universal quantum computing with twist-free and temporally encoded lattice surgery: Decoding timelike errors during lattice surgery

 We point out a simplification that can be made in the implementation of \cref{Alg:LatticeSurgery}.
-Notice that vertices in $V^{(r+1)}_{\text{par}}$ are never highlighted during MWPM due to the random outcomes of the ancilla patch stabilizers marked by white vertices in round $r+1$.
+Notice that vertices in $V^{(r+1)}_{\text{par}}$ are never highlighted during MWPM due to the random outcomes of stabilizers in the routing space marked by white vertices in round $r+1$.
 As such, one could remove all vertices in $V^{(r+1)}_{\text{par}}$ and instead have the past vertical edges incident to the vertices in $V^{(r+2)}_{\text{par}}$.
 In such a setting, edges incident to $V^{(r+1)}_{\text{par}}$ and $V^{(r+2)}_{\text{par}}$ would be removed, and their weights would be assigned to the past vertical edges.
+Lastly, we remark that all boundary vertices, including the past and future ancilla vertices, can be merged into a single boundary vertex.
+In such a setting, each edge of the matching graph $G_r$ encodes both a space-like \textit{and} timelike correction.
+The timelike component for the edge $e_j$ is obtained by observing if the failure mechanism resulting in the highlighted edge $e_j$ flips the parity of the multi-qubit Pauli measurement.
+We chose to describe the decoding protocol using \cref{Alg:LatticeSurgery} to avoid figures with multiple edges all incident to the same boundary vertex.